mdominguezd/CashewDA-docs/docs/Training/Train_DomainOnly.md

+## Brief description of the submodule

+In this submodule, all of the functions used for training the domain-only models are described in detail.

 ## evaluate()

 Function used to evaluate the segmentation performance of a specified network.
 It gets the predictions calculated using the network for a specified data loader and calculates the mean loss and accuracy comparing the predictions with the ground truth labels of the loader.